kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 The above object contains a single manager in `metadata.managedFields`.
 The manager consists of basic information about the managing entity itself, like operation type, api version, and the fields managed by it.

-Note that this field is managed by the apiserver and should not be changed by the user.
+{{< note >}} This field is managed by the apiserver and should not be changed by the user. {{< /note >}}

 ### Operations

 The two operation types considered by this feature are `Apply` (`PATCH` with content type `application/apply-patch+yaml`) and `Update` (all other operations which modify the object).
-These two operations will both update the `managedFields`, but behave a little differently.
+Both operations update the `managedFields`, but behave a little differently.

-For instance, only the apply operation will fail on conflicts while update does not.
+For instance, only the apply operation fails on conflicts while update does not.
 Also, apply operations are required to identify themselves by providing a `fieldManager` query parameter, while the query parameter is optional for update operations.

 An example object with multiple managers could look like this: